 Longhorn

 The Longhorn is a restaurant located on historic Allen Street.
-Originally built in 1881, the building that houses the Longhorn has been a prominent fixture in Tombstone’s historic district for over a century.
+Initially built in 1881, the building that houses the Longhorn has been a prominent fixture in Tombstone’s historic district for over a century.
 The saloon has been restored to its original glory and retains much of its Old West charm.

 The saloon serves various food and drinks, including steaks, burgers, and a selection of beers and spirits.